Predicting Choice from Information Costs: Cross-Menu Predictions

 Say $\scr \in \SCR$ \textbf{yields unique subset predictions} if every $\menu \in \Menu$ has a unique $\scrb \in \SCR_{\menu}$ that admits a utility that both rationalizes $\scrb$ over $\menu$ and rationalizes $\scr$ (over $A$).
 Thus, if the agent chooses from $A$ according to $\scr$, and $\scr$ yields unique subset predictions, we can deduce exactly what must be the agent's chosen SCR when she's restricted to $\menu$.

-Next, we introduce assumptions that enable us to conclude many of the agent's behaviors in one menu uniquely pin down her choices in all submenus.
+Next, we introduce assumptions that enable us to conclude many SCRs yield unique subset predictions.
 To state the assumption, say an information policy is \textbf{fully mixed} if all posteriors in its support have a strictly positive Radon-Nikodym derivative with respect to $\prior$.

 \begin{samepage} \begin{assumptiona}{A2} . \begin{enumerate}[(i)] \item $\icost$ is finite at every simple information policy.\footnote{This condition implies $\Dom=\SCR$, and, in particular, implies \ref{ass: regularity}\eqref{ass: regularity, part domain}.} \item $\icost$ is iteratively differentiable at every simple and fully mixed information policy. \item If $\ip \in \Infof$ is not fully mixed, $d_{\ip}^{+}\icost(\delta_{\prior}) = -\infty$. \end{enumerate} \end{assumptiona} \end{samepage}